Our SEND Local Offer

 The school buys into a Speech and Language Therapy Service.
 Where a child has been screened by school staff using Language Link, and the result indicates that therapy may be required, the SENCO will make a referral to Speech and Language.
 Some children require intensive SALT, whilst others require a few sessions.
 The therapist will always provide a programme.
 This programme will be followed in school and there is an expectation that it will also be followed at home, in order for the best possible outcome.

-The school buys into EdPsychs service.
+The school has an Educational Psychologist service provided by the local authority.
 EPs look at how children and young people experience life within school and home environments and how different factors in these contexts interact with each other.
 They work collaboratively with parents, schools and other professionals to identify strategies to help.

 CAMHS (Children and Adult Mental Health Service)

 The school receives core hours from this service.
 We use these hours for staff training on Mental Health and Wellbeing throughout the school for adults and children.

 Currently, the school is able to call upon expertise from the Greenwich ASD Outreach Service, for support and guidance for children who are diagnosed with Autism Spectrum Condition (ASC) and Waterside SEMH (social, emotional and mental health needs) Primary for children with behavioural and emotional difficulties.

 We use Lego-based therapy (an evidence based approach) that aims to develop social communication skills in children, including children with specific learning needs such as autism, such as sharing, turn-taking, following rules, using names and problem-solving.

 In practice, children work in groups of three with each participant having a distinct role to build a Lego model collaboratively: